mkarthikpai/PasswordManager/README.md

 # PasswordManager
-A react project used to manage URL, username and password.
-In this project the details are stored in local storage.
+A react project is used to manage URL, username, and password.
+In this project, the details are stored in local storage.